ho1234c/nodeStudy/README.md

 # withsong

+This service is YouTube player.
+It offers convenience to play video.

 ## Preparation

 Install postgres, redis and nodemon if you are in the localhost environment for development. and if you are in real server for deploy, install docker.